 “Especially when it’s the client’s first U.S. dispute, I take care to explain not just how the process works and what to expect, but why things are the way they are.”

 Andy Frischknecht excels at resolving difficult cross-border disputes.
-In nearly 17 years of practice, he has handled litigation and arbitration involving parties, evidence and laws on every continent.
+In over 18 years of practice, he has handled litigation and arbitration involving parties, evidence and laws on every continent.

 Eine Kurz-Biographie auf Deutsch finden Sie hier.